schematics/schematics/docs/DESIGN.md

 Validation comes in the form of type checks, effectively creating a type system out of however you think you can exactly describe a particular type.

-For an integer field we could simply try converting the value to a `int`.
-If the conversion succeeds
+For an integer field we could simply try converting the value to an `int`.
+If the conversion succeeds, we know the data in the field is valid.

-Here is what the new field looks like with a `validate` function added.
+Here is what our `IntField` looks like with a `validate()` function added.

     class IntField(object):
         def __get__(self, instance, owner):